jundalisay/superb/content/en/research/constitutions/eu/protocols/part-18.md

-Section 3 of Chapter IV of Title III of Part III of the Constitution or of Article 3-260 of the Constitution, insofar as that Article relates to the areas covered by those Sections, or of Article III-263 or Article 3-275(2)(a) of the Constitution, no measure adopted pursuant to those Sections or Articles, no provision of any international agreement concluded by the Union pursuant to those954393_TRAITE_EN_351_400 13-01-2005
-08:00
-Pagina 361
-Treaty establishing a Constitution for Europe
-361
-Sections or Articles, and no decision of the Court of Justice of the European Union interpreting any such provision or measure shall be binding upon or applicable in the United Kingdom or Ireland; and no such provision, measure or decision shall in any way affect the competences, rights and obligations of those States; and no such provision, measure or decision shall in any way affect the Community or Union acquis nor form part of Union law as they apply to the United Kingdom or Ireland.
+Section 3 of Chapter IV of Title III of Part III of the Constitution or of Article 3-260 of the Constitution, insofar as that Article relates to the areas covered by those Sections, or of Article III-263 or Article 3-275(2)(a) of the Constitution, no measure adopted pursuant to those Sections or Articles, no provision of any international agreement concluded by the Union pursuant to those Sections or Articles, and no decision of the Court of Justice of the European Union interpreting any such provision or measure shall be binding upon or applicable in the United Kingdom or Ireland; and no such provision, measure or decision shall in any way affect the competences, rights and obligations of those States; and no such provision, measure or decision shall in any way affect the Community or Union acquis nor form part of Union law as they apply to the United Kingdom or Ireland.

 Article 3

 1. The United Kingdom or Ireland may notify the Council in writing, within three months after a proposal has been presented to the Council pursuant to Section 2 or Section 3 of Chapter IV of Title III of Part III of the Constitution or after a proposal or initiative has been presented to the Council